 Open daily from 10 am to 10 pm

 A household name, Boubouffe has also been around for quite some time.
 The menu lists a variety of sandwiches but Boubouffe‘s best is the shawarma because it is a charcoal grilled.
 Whether chicken or beef, Boubouffe’s shawarma is a delicious mix of meat and spices cooked to perfection, wrapped in Lebanese pita.
 While the beef is seasoned with humus and vegetables, the chicken shawarma is enhanced with a mild garlic sauce and fries, making it all the more flavorsome.
 Boubouffe is a bit more expensive but here the saying ‘you do get what you pay for’ rings true, so indulge yourself!

 One of the last places that still makes Arabic ice cream the old fashioned way.
-Hand made daily with natural products and fresh fruits, this is the ice cream that will make you swear off all other ice cream.
+Hand made daily with natural products and fresh fruits.
 Hanna Mitri and his wife are the sole keepers of the secret recipe and offer their customers unique flavors such as rose water, apricot, blackberries, melon and many more.
 The lemon sorbet is deliciously mixed with lemon zest, the apricot contains pine nuts and the almonds in the almond flavored ice cream are mixed with caramel.

-Open daily from 10 am to 7 pm.
-Closed on Sundays in winter.
+Open Monday to Saturday from 8 am to 7 pm.

 In an event that was launched in London, hosted by FoodieHub as the best food awards in the world, Lebanon’s shawarma, represented by Abou Joseph, was nominated and won first place as the number one tastiest sandwich around the world, competing against cities like Edinburgh, Caracas and New York City.
 The specialties and famous sandwiches at Abou Joseph are the chicken and meat shawarma, falafel burgers, chicken submarine and all kinds of grill.